cacheflowe/ctd-design-studio/docs/crunch-time.md

 - If something isn’t going to make it into the project, communicate this ASAP.
 It’s far better to be disappointing with clear upfront communication than to not deliver what you promised!
 - Final user testing to find holes in the UX plan.
 How effective & understandable can the project be?
   - What aren’t test users understanding, and how can you mitigate this?
   - Are you finding anything that you thought was important, but is not to users?
-(Show Flail or Fail?)
+(Show Flail or Fail)
   - What can you tweak to make sure it's working in the ways that people are naturally using it?
 - If you’re in good shape and have all essential features built, what final polish can you add to make it extra delightful and increase personality/memorability?
 - Keep documenting the project - these final moments can show essential parts of the process